shivam-tadas/DataStructuresInC/README.md

 - `MenuDrivenLLc.c` - Implementation of a linked list with a menu interface
 - `MenuDrivenQueue.c` - Implementation of a queue with a menu interface
+- `MenuArrayADT.c` - Implementation of array ADT with a menu interface

 ## Contributing